 With regards to knowledge of research methodology, statistics and critical thinking, our graduates significantly outperformed General Psychology students, suggesting that our students have learned a great deal about these topics during the time in our program.
 Additionally, students generally believed that they had learned a great deal about these topics.
 However, on our objective measure of knowledge of research methods and statistics, the Research Methods and Statistical Concept Inventory, we did not reach our goal of 70% of students scoring 70% or better.
 A much larger percentage of students scored 60% or better.
 This pattern replicates what we found during last year's assessment of the undergraduate program.
 This suggests that there is some room for improvement in teaching of research methodology and statistics.
+However, it is also noteworthy that at the time these goals were first developed, we had very little normative information about this measure.
+It is possible that we set the aspirational goal at too high a level.

-Although our students generally believed that the department did a good job in supporting their professional development, this area is weaker than any of the other goals we assessed.
+Although our students generally believed that the department did a good job in supporting their professional development, teamwork was not rated as highly as other measures in the exit interview.
 Interestingly, despite these lower ratings, students performed slightly above the norm on an objective measure of teamwork.
 With regard to communication skills, exit interview responses indicate that students believe the program could do a better job in teaching oral communication skills.